tmobile/magentaA11y/_checklist-native/modal.md

 screenreader:
   name:  |
-    The dialog describes its purpose or title if any (On launch with iOS.
-Often with first swipe on Android or intial focus is on CTA)
+    The modal itself is not interactive.
+Any close button label should describe the close action
   role:  |
-    May identify itself as a modal, dialog, drawer, sidebar, panel, popover, menu or alert.
-Confining the user within the modal communicates the context to the screen reader user that there is a modal present
+    Any CTA in the modal announces as a button
   state: |
-    When open, other content is inert.
-Expands/collapses, closes/opens states are typically announced for a menu, drawer, sidebar, panel or popover
+    n/a

 settings:
   text resize: |
     Text can resize up to 200% without losing information
 ---

-## Native Element
+## iOS

+### Developer Notes

-- Modal dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks, usually appearing over an existing screen
+- Modal dialogs draw attention to an important, narrowly scoped task, usually appearing over an existing screen
-- Use native alerts when at all possible vs a custom element, as it will handle expected behavior without additional development effort
 - Options to close the modal for the screen reader user:
-  - An invisible close button announced for the screen reader only, which can be in the swipe order after the last menu item
+  - An invisible close button announced for the screen reader only
-  - Two/three finger swipe
   - A close button
+  - A CTA that navigates the user and closes the modal
-- Drawers usually have a handle or button to be focused by the screen reader to expand and collapse them.
-Tapping outside the modal to close can not be the only option for screen reader users
+- Tapping outside the modal to close can not be the only option for screen reader users when the modal covers other content

-## iOS

 ### Name
 - Programmatic name describes the purpose of the alert.